EmilHvitfeldt/tripleblind/README.md

 ## Example

-Under the hood it will label data that can be anamonitied.
+Under the hood it will label data that can be anonymized.

 ``` r
 library(tripleblind)